oookli/custom-fields-tesk-task/README.md

 ### Example Usage

-Here's an basic examples how to interact with the API:
+Here's a basic example of how to interact with the API:

 - create a new user custom field using the `/user_custom_fields` endpoint: